1. Graduate School

 - Finding Fit (Cheryl Ball’s advice on understanding the various kinds of academic jobs.
 Useful for planning where to attend grad school and what you might do after you complete grad school.)

-Start Here: “Should I Go to Law School?”
+- Take my “Should I Go to Law School?” quiz.
 Answer each of these questions in order.
+Discuss them with me.

 - PreLaw, an online resource from the National Jurist